-Specify the law / Duswide details Any fines / penalties / action S. regulation / guidelines Provide details of the taken by regulatory agencies such Corrective No. which was as pollution control boards or by action taken, if any not complied with non-compliance courts
+S. No. Specify the law / regulation / guidelines which was Provide details of the non-compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by Corrective action taken, if any not complied with courts

 Yes, Cyient is fully compliant with all applicable environmental laws, regulations, and guidelines in India.
 This includes adherence to the Water (Prevention and Control of Pollution) Act, the Air (Prevention and Control of Pollution) Act, and the overarching Environment (Protection) Act, along with the rules and notifications issued thereunder.
 We maintain all necessary environmental consents and clearances, and our operations are regularly monitored to ensure alignment with prescribed norms.